-Computer Science, B.S.
-85 86
+Computer Science R S Computer Science, B.A. λ86

 COMPUTER SCIENCE is the study of solving problems with the aid of computers.
 It deals with the design of algorithms (i.e., effective procedures) for the solution of problems, with the structures of languages for the efficient expression of these algorithms, and with computer systems, both hardware and software, for implementing these languages.